diogoaurelio/schedoscopeWiki/Test-Framework.md

 #### Defining Structs as Input

-When the test input data contains structured fiels (i.e. fields of the Hive STRUCT type), each struct input must be defined manually.
+When the test input data contains structured fields (i.e. fields of the Hive STRUCT type), each struct input must be defined manually.
 Let's say we have a struct that looks like this:

     case class ProductInList() extends Structure {